 ‘In your office?’
 Sceptical.

-From this brief exchange, we see the prying questions of Griessel’s investigation partner, and how Cupido’s relentless questions chip away at the cop’s patience.
+Effective dialogue is seldom all one length.
+Yet from this brief exchange, we see the prying questions of Griessel’s investigation partner, and how Cupido’s relentless questions chip away at the cop’s patience.

 Meyer uses interruption to show how Cupido is like a dog with a bone, not letting go of his suspicion regarding why Griessel stayed at work late.
 Meyer keeps the men’s sentences short and terse.
 The effect is to add tension and a sense of the men’s cross purposes – Griessel’s determination to carry on with the investigation, and Cupido’s determination to know what’s going on with his partner.